acohen05/Sky-Jump/README.md

 # Sky-Jump
 Prefabs for Sky Jump

+CameraController.cs = script to give to the camera so it follows the player

+Clouds.prefab = Giant cloud platform, can be aligned to cut off the bottoms of the platforms so they look like they're floating

-"rotate.cs" = script to spin an otherwise stationary platform
+Collectible.cs = script to attach to the collectible to make it spin

-"Rotating Platform.prefab" = stationary cylindrical platform spinning in place

-"Clouds.prefab" = plane with the cloud pattern that should be lined up to cut off the bottoms of the platforms.
-The materials can change for this plane depending on the scene, but this should always be paired with the script that triggers a "game over" if the player falls off a platform and hits the plane

-"Collectible.prefab" = a little spinning cube that disappears when a player runs into it
+Collectible.prefab = little spinning cube that represents a "power-up"

-"Collectible.cs" = the script that makes the little cube spin
+Crumbler.cs = script to make the crumbler platform disappear

-"Door.prefab" = right now just a rectangle that triggers a "success" when a player successfully reaches it

-"Start.prefab" = stationary platform that the player starts the level on.
-This prefab can also be used as the end stationary platform that the end-of-level door sits on, just make sure to rename it "End" in your scene to avoid confusion.
-This prefab can also be used as a spinning platform that spins in an orbit-like fashion if you give it the "SpinnerScript"
+Crumbler1.prefab = platform that vanishes after a certain amount of time

+Door.prefab = thing to mark the end of the level (triggers the "you win" or "you lose" message)

+Level01TestCharacter.prefab = our third person character

+ThirdPersonCharacter.cs = code for the third person character

+Rotating Platform.prefab = the flat cylinder that just spins in place

-"SpinnerScript.cs" = creates orbiting-like behavior in the stationary platforms "start.prefab"
+Safe1.prefab = stationary platforms (no special characteristics)

-"PlayerController.cs" = (NEEDS A LOT OF EDITS TO APPROPRIATELY BEHAVE), controls various triggers in the game (if the player runs into a collectible, or a door, or the clouds, etc)
+Spinner.prefab = orbiting platform

+SpinnerScript.cs = script to make the platform "spinner" orbit

+Swayer.prefab = swaying platform